Sweet Grass (Cree chief): Short-term Effects

 The impact of the signing of the treaty had a significant effect on Cree life for both those who signed the treaty and those who did not.
 Those who did began to move onto the reserve land and being affected by the agreements made in the treaty.
 Not all Plains Cree would sign the treaty at first, and many would become disillusioned after signing.
 Big Bear resisted signing of the treaty, hoping that he could hold out for a better deal with the Canadian government.
 The Canadian government could hold out for longer than any of the Cree groups who were slowly dying from starvation and disease.
 Even though Big Bear publicly and consistently spoke against sighing treaties, by 1882 starving, he would sign Treaty 6.
 After signing the treaty, some of the Cree remained unsatisfied with the situation they had been forced into.
 Using this discontent, Chief Wandering Spirit gathered support and began to purses more aggressive policies towards settlers.
 When the Metis under Louis Riel started the Northwest-Rebellion in 1885, Wandering Spirit would lead a group of Cree to raid the Frog Lake Settlement.
 The primary goal of the raid was to get supplies, but it after some pushback from the settlers it quickly became violent.
 The group would then move to capture Fort Pit.
-The fort was heavily stocked with provisions, which angered the staving Cree.
+The fort was heavily stocked with provisions, which angered the starving Cree.
 After the raid, they moved back to the reserve with the captured supplies without another incident.
 The perpetrators of the massacre would be apprehended and tried for murder and hung in 1885.